qmsk/esp/README.md

 The FLASH button on GPIO0 is used to trigger a config reset.
 Press and hold FLASH button for >5s until the USER LED stops flashing, and the system restarts.

-If the FLASH button is pressed at boot, the configuration will not be loaded, and the Alert LED will flash slowly.
+If the FLASH button is held pressed at boot, the configuration will not be loaded, and the Alert LED will flash slowly.

 ## CLI